+QEEC \citep{b58} is a Q-learning-based task scheduling framework for energy-efficient Cloud computing using a Q-value table to express the decision-maker of action.

+PCRA \citep{n13} is a Prediction-enabled feedback Control with RL-based resource Allocation using a feedback control Q-value prediction model to predict the values of management operations at different system states.

-QEEC\cite{b58} is a Q-learning based task scheduling framework for energy-efficient Cloud computing using Q-value table to express the decision maker of action.
-The DeepRM\_Plus \cite{b107} uses a neural network that has convolution neural network (CNN) of six layers to describe the mapper of decision based on the great success of DNN in image processing.
-Data center cluster, waiting queues, and backlog queue compose the state of environment which is represented by image. \begin{small}
+The DeepRM\_Plus \citep{b107} uses a neural network that has a convolution neural network (CNN) of six layers to describe the mapper of the decision based on the great success of DNN in image processing.
+The center cluster, waiting for queues, and backlog queue compose the state of the environment which is represented by an image.